Zachariah-Tahir/CK-To-Do-App/README.md

 # Disclaimer

 This is just the basics to get us going let me know if you have any recommendations of things to add please let me know or submit pull request.
-All contributors welcom.
+All contributors welcome.